planetsizecpu/otp/README.md

 # otp
 One Time Pad/ssword pratice app

-It generates pseudo-random blocks of characters in a shape controlled by on-screen controls.
+It generates pseudo-random blocks of characters in a shape controlled by on-screen controls, if correctly used can meet the "perfect secret" feature.

 Disclaimer: